 February 2021: Fullers’ ferries serving Devonport prevent people commuting by ferry with bikes in peak hours because of congested deck space.
 Bike Auckland alerts WK and AT to the issue, and asks for an urgent meeting to plan alternatives.
 A joint meeting was convened with Fullers and AT.
 Waka Kotahi failed to attend.

-March 2021: Bike Auckland contacts Waka Kotahi in a formal letter withdrawing our support for their management of Skypath.
-We ask for urgent transparency, a ride over the Bridge and a lane on the Bridge to cater for cross-harbour travel with bikes until the purpose built structure is opened.
+March 2021: It is announced that Waka Kotahi’s Skypath is probably cancelled.
+Bike Auckland contacts Waka Kotahi in a formal letter withdrawing our support for their management of Skypath.
+We ask for urgent transparency, and for Waka Kotahi to liberate the lane on the Harbour Bridge to cater for cross-harbour travel with bikes until the purpose built structure is opened.

 April 2021: Bike Auckland meets the Minister of Transport, Michael Woods, asking him to encourage Waka Kotahi to collaborate with Bike Auckland to establish a 3 month trial this summer (in January, February and March) to convert one lane of the AHB to provide cycling connectivity between Northcote and Westhaven.

 May 2021: Bike Auckland hold a Liberate the Lane rally with estimated 2500 people in attendance.
 Waka Kotahi announces a plan for a new walking and cycling bridge across the Harbour.